meghall06/meghall06/README.md

 :ice_hockey:&nbsp; I also like hockey.
 I use R as a tool for analyzing hockey, and I use hockey as a tool for teaching R!
 (Particularly the tidyverse, and particularly to beginners.)
 I have a package called [betweenthepipes](https://github.com/meghall06/betweenthepipes) that hosts learnr tutorials and some sample data, and I've delivered some talks/workshops (available on my website).

 :woman_teacher:&nbsp; In Summer 2021, I'm teaching the Statistical Graphics & Visualization course through the Department of Statistics & Data Science at Carnegie Mellon University.
+This course focuses on data visualization using R and `ggplot2`.
 The public-facing course website (built with [distill](https://rstudio.github.io/distill/)) is here: [cmu-36315.netlify.app](https://cmu-36315.netlify.app/).

 I can be found on Twitter [@MeghanMHall](https://twitter.com/MeghanMHall), and my website is here: [meghan.rbind.io](https://meghan.rbind.io/).